Bileonaire/React-with-Typescript-App/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

 # Attendance App
-Bileonaire Rides is a carpooling application that provides drivers with the ability to create ride oﬀers  and passengers to join available ride oﬀers.
+This is an application that helps in managing attendance of people to an event.
+It is built on React using TypeScript.

 ![App Image](https://raw.githubusercontent.com/Bileonaire/React-with-Typescript-App/master/public/appImage.PNG)

-# Getting Started with Create React App
+### Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: